CAIT condemns US Mission remarks about Piyush Goyal

-New Delhi, May 23 (IANS) Taking a strong note of a media story released by a global wire Agency titled "U.S. defended Amazon after article showed company bypassed Indian law" of May 21, the Confederation of All India Traders (CAIT) has strongly condemned the most uncalled for remarks of US Mission in India about Commerce and Industry Minister Piyush Goyal protecting misdeeds of Amazon.
+New Delhi: Taking a strong note of a media story released by a global wire Agency titled "U.S. defended Amazon after article showed company bypassed Indian law" of May 21, the Confederation of All India Traders (CAIT) has strongly condemned the most uncalled for remarks of US Mission in India about Commerce and Industry Minister Piyush Goyal protecting misdeeds of Amazon.

 As per media story of the wire agency, the US Embassy in India in an internal email purported & reportedly sent by Thomas Carnegie, a U.S. embassy official in New Delhi, to John Kerry, one of President Joe Biden's top envoys in reference to questionable business practices of Amazon said, "This could come up in the call since as you know Minister Goyal is prone to bring up tangential topics,".